Abhi13027/react-md/README.md

 # REACT MARKDOWN EDITOR

 This is a 5 minute fun project to create a React Markdown Editor.
 This project uses the famous react-markdown library.
+The project is on the master branch.

 ### Usage